Karsten Creek

 Karsten Creek Golf Club is located 6 mi west on State Highway 51, just outside Stillwater, Oklahoma.
 It replaced Lakeside Golf Course as the home course of the Oklahoma State University (OSU) Men's and Women's golf teams in 1994.
-Karsten Creek now stands as one of the most respected college golf courses in America, and is a powerful aid in the recruiting and development of athletes in the 11-time national champion Cowboy golf program.
+Karsten Creek now stands as one of the most respected college golf courses in America, and is a powerful aid in the recruiting and development of athletes in the 12-time national champion Cowboy golf program.

-Mike Holder, a former Cowboy golf coach and current athletic director at Oklahoma State, convinced famed golf course architect Tom Fazio to design the course in hopes of creating one of the most challenging courses in the United States on the Oklahoma plains.
+Mike Holder, a former Cowboy golf coach and athletic director at Oklahoma State, convinced famed golf course architect Tom Fazio to design the course in hopes of creating one of the most challenging courses in the United States on the Oklahoma plains.
+Fellow golf course architect Andrew Green redesigned the course as part of a renovation completed in 2025.

-The course stretches over 7400 yd with SR1020 bent-grass greens and zoysia fairways that wind through native blackjack oak trees.
-Lake Louise comes into play on many holes, with the greens lying just a few yards away from the water on some occasions.
+The original layout stretched over 7400 yd with SR1020 bent-grass greens and zoysia fairways that wind through native blackjack oak trees.
+The redesigned layout stretches over 8000 yd with Tahoma-31 Bermuda sod fairways.
+110 acre Lake Louise comes into play on many holes, with the greens lying just a few yards away from the water on some occasions.
 Karsten Creek and Lake Louise earned their names to honor Karsten Solheim, founder of Karsten Manufacturing (manufacturer of the PING brand of golf clubs), and his wife Louise, both of whom have been great supporters of the Oklahoma State golf program for many years.
 The $4.5 million clubhouse was completed in June 2001.